You will need to hold a Crown lease or licence if you intend to use or occupy Crown Land within Tasmania.

-A lease can be granted for any purpose that the Agency sees fit.
-Generally leases are issued where longer-term commercial activities are proposed, for example, marinas, community halls, caravan parks and sporting facilities.
+A lease can be granted for any purpose that the agency sees fit.
+Leases are generally issued where longer-term commercial activities are proposed or there are existing buildings or structures on the Crown Land.
+Examples include:

 - shared access over reserved roads

-Licences do not confer exclusive possession and are often issued for shared use purposes.
-To obtain a licence to conduct mining activities on Crown land, you must also obtain the mining rights to that land.
+To obtain a licence to conduct mining activities on Crown Land, you must also obtain mining rights to that land.